Looking for a Turks and Caicos Family Resort? We are breaking down all there is to see and do as a family at Beaches Resort Turks and Caicos.

 - The Resort

 The trip was based around the conference I was there to attend called Social Media on the Sand.

 Turks and Caico FAQs

-One of the most asked questions I've gotten was about how difficult it was to fly there, especially being on the left coast and with the little ones.
-My kids are 4 and 6 and my nephews are 11 and 12, so we've got the kid age range pretty covered.
+One of the most asked questions was about how difficult it was to fly there.
+Especially, being on the west coast and with the little ones.
+My kids are 4 and 6 and my nephews are 11 and 12.
+We had the kid age range pretty covered.
 Our two families took different airlines to get there from Southern California.
-We took JetBlue and had to fly through New York City and my sister took Delta and they flew through Atlanta to get there.
+Our flight was through JetBlue and flew through New York City.
+My sister's family flew Delta and flew through Atlanta.

-The only hiccup we had was with weather.
-The weather was storming on the day we were arriving that they ended up having to divert us to the Dominican Republic for a few hours as the storm passed.
-Otherwise, arrival was smooth and getting through customs and onto a hotel van was easy.
+The only hiccup we had was with the weather.
+The weather was storming on the day we were arriving.
+The flight ended up having to divert us to the Dominican Republic for a few hours as the storm passed.
+Otherwise, arrival was smooth, and getting through customs and onto a hotel van was easy.

-Flying home was a lot easier as we didn't have as long of a layover as we did on the way there.
-We left Turks and Caicos around lunch time were home to San Diego by the night.
+The flight home was a lot easier.
+We didn't have as long of a layover as we did on the way there.
+We left Turks and Caicos around lunchtime were home to San Diego by the night.
 Easy peezy!

-The staff was very accommodating throughout the resort and all spoke perfect English (for those that wondered if they spoke English.)
+The staff was very accommodating throughout the resort and all spoke perfect English.

 There are different villages within the resort and all of them were quite nice.
 Each village's architecture (Caribbean Village, Key West, Italian, French, etc.) reflected that part of the world.
 Including the pools